Chad F. Kenney

 Chad Francis Kenney Sr. (born August 8, 1955) is a United States district judge of the United States District Court for the Eastern District of Pennsylvania.
-He was previously a Judge of the Court of Common Pleas for Delaware County.
+He was previously a Judge of the Delaware County Court of Common Pleas.

 Biography

 Kenney earned his Bachelor of Arts, cum laude, from Villanova University and his Juris Doctor from the Temple University Beasley School of Law where he was a member of the Temple Law Review.

-He began his legal career as a civil litigator and later entered general practice.
-He practiced in Delaware County and Philadelphia as an associate, partner, and a solo practitioner, in both large and small firms.
+He began his legal career in 1980 as a civil litigator and later entered general practice.
+From 1981 to 1983, he was a central legal staff lawyer for the Superior Court of Pennsylvania.
+He practiced in Delaware County and Philadelphia as an associate, partner, and a sole practitioner, in both large and small firms.
 Prior to his election to the bench, Kenney was elected twice as Delaware County Sheriff.
 From 1996 to 2003, he served as a Pennsylvania State Republican Committee member.
 From 2003 to 2018, he served as a Judge of the Delaware County Court of Common Pleas.
 During his time on the state bench, Kenney presided over cases in the family, criminal, civil, and orphans' sections.
 In 2012, his judicial colleagues elected him to serve a five-year term as the President Judge.
 He stepped down in 2017 after his term ended.

 Federal judicial service

-On December 20, 2017, President Donald Trump nominated Kenney to serve as a United States District Judge of the United States District Court for the Eastern District of Pennsylvania, to the seat vacated by Judge Luis Felipe Restrepo, who was elevated to the United States Court of Appeals for the Third Circuit on January 11, 2016.
+On December 20, 2017, President Donald Trump nominated Kenney to serve as a United States District Judge of the United States District Court for the Eastern District of Pennsylvania, to the seat vacated by Judge L. Felipe Restrepo, who was elevated to the United States Court of Appeals for the Third Circuit on January 13, 2016.
 On May 9, 2018, a hearing on his nomination was held before the Senate Judiciary Committee.
 On June 7, 2018, his nomination was reported out of committee by voice vote.
 On October 11, 2018, his nomination was confirmed by voice vote.
 He received his judicial commission on October 24, 2018.